jacksoncapper/Resty/README.md

 <p>Resty uses the concept of <em>ownership</em> to deny/accept read/write actions on resources and properties.
 Each action request goes through the following steps:</p>

 <h5>1.
 Get Relationship</h5>
-<p>Every resource can be owned by a user.
-Ownership is designated by a foreign key reference in that resource that links to a user directly, or to a resource that is owned by a user.
-The foreign key field that indicates ownership must be explicitly written in the subject's meta comments:</p>
+<p>Ownership of each resource is designated by a foreign key reference that links to a user directly, or to a resource that is owned by a user.
+The foreign key field that indicates ownership can be specified in the subject's meta:</p>
 <pre>{"owner": "user"}</pre>
 <p>Before a resource is written, read, or deleted, the relationship between the current user and the resource is determined.
 This can result in 5 possible relationships:</p>
 <ul>